-When you touch your dog he may cry out or yelp in response, and perhaps even act aggressively towards you.
-In some cases you may even notice your dog avoiding you to prevent you from picking him up or patting him.
+When you touch your dog they may cry out or yelp in response, and perhaps even act aggressively towards you.
+In some cases, you may even notice your dog avoiding you to prevent them from being picked up or petted.

 #2.
 UNUSUALLY WITHDRAWN AND QUIET

-When your dog is in pain, he may spend a lot of time sleeping or laying down in a place that’s not a part of his normal routine.
+When your dog is in pain, it may spend a lot of time sleeping or laying down in a place that’s not a part of its normal routine.
 You might also notice your dog hiding or sitting in an isolated corner.

 #3.
 A HUNCHED BACK

-A dog with disc issues tends to develop a hunch in his back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebra are protruding from the spine slightly.
-Your dog may also move around with a slower and shuffled walk and/or have a tense belly.
+A dog with disc issues tends to develop a hunch on its back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebrae are slightly protruding from the spine.
+Your dog may also move around slower, with a shuffling walk and/or have a tense belly.